 The Ghost Club investigates

-As news of the spectral photograph spread, seven members of the Ghost Club decided to spend the night of Saturday 24 June 1967 in the Queen’s House to investigate further.
-Their purpose was to see the ghost or ghosts, to
+As news of the spectral photograph spread, seven members of paranormal investigation organisation The Ghost Club decided to spend the night of Saturday 24 June 1967 in the Queen’s House.
+Their purpose was to see the ghost or ghosts, and to:

 Detailed instructions were issued to the participants.
 They had to wear soft-soled shoes, synchronise their watches and carry a working torch, notebook and pencil at all times.
 Everything was to be noted down, from odd noises and smells to any feeling of a presence.

 However, the vigil and séance produced no conclusive evidence of the paranormal.

 One of our Gallery Assistants had an unsettling experience in 2002.
 He was talking to two colleagues when he saw a figure gliding across a balcony, dressed in an old-fashioned, white-grey dress and passing through a wall...